aalaydrus/SimpleScheme-Parser/README.md

 Developed using Eclipse IDE with a JavaCC plugin (Same thing can be done with IntelliJ or other Java supported IDEs).

-TESTS file is where examples to test the parser.
+TESTS file includes where the example syntax files (.ssu files) to test the parser.